EdwinKuttappi/fastpage1/_posts/2022-09-15-Human-Day-Notes.md

 One big thing that would be really helpful would be to update my Timebox each week so that way when it is time for the AP Exam, I can look at it and remember any important topics I need to study from that.

 I also hope to do really well on the College Board Quizzes and try on them to see what I really need to go back and review.
-Another really helpful tool could be my team and I should communicate with them as much as I can so that way, if I have any questions I can ask them and get any help I need with understanding a concept.
+Another really helpful tool could be my team and I should communicate with them as much as I can so that way, if I have any questions I can ask them and get any help I need with understanding a concept